OpenNebula/docs/source/administration/virtualization/evmwareg.rst

      $ su
      $ chmod +s /sbin/vmkfstools

 -  In order to use the **attach/detach functionality** for VM disks, some extra configuration steps are needed in the ESX hosts.
-For ESX > 5.0

 .. code::

      $ su
      $ chmod +s /bin/vim-cmd

 -  In order to use the :ref:`dynamic network mode <vmwarenet_using_the_dynamic_network_mode>` for VM disks, some extra configuration steps are needed in the ESX hosts.
-For ESX > 5.0

 .. code::